jsun1590/portfolio-website-hugo/content/blog/ductf2025/sodium.md

 ### Completing the Attack Chain

 The RPC service exposed an endpoint to read logs.
-This is a classic set up for a log poisoning vulnerabilty, so I started exploring in this direction.
+This is a classic set up for a log poisoning vulnerability, so I started exploring in this direction.
 From the snippet below, we can see that such a vulnerability does indeed exist, by leveraging a double format:

 ```py
 def build_stats_page(get_log=False, get_config=True):